voltraco/infinitely/README.md

 ## Usage

-There needs to be an outer and an inner element, the outer element having a fixed height and overflow auto.
+There needs to be an outer and an inner element, the outer element having

+- a fixed height
+- overflow auto
+- position relative

 The rest is up to you:

 ```js
 const Unendlich = require('unendlich')